cmret88/Joining-with-Pandas/README.md

 # when we look at our results, we see different values for the IBM column

-# finally, you can set the direction argument to 'nearest' which returns the nearest row in the right table regardless if it is foward or backwards
+# finally, you can set the direction argument to 'nearest' which returns the nearest row in the right table regardless if it is forward or backwards

 # when to use merge_asof():
 # data sampled from a process
 # developing a training set (no data leakage)
 # working on a time-series training set where you do not want any events from the future to be visible that point in time

 # Use merge_asof() to merge jpm and wells
 jpm_wells = pd.merge_asof(jpm, wells, on = 'date_time',